Stability and Growth Pact: Reforms 2011–13

-Treaty on Stability, Governance and Coordination
+Treaty on Stability, Coordination and Governance

-The Treaty on Stability, Coordination and Governance (TSCG) was signed on 2 March 2012 by all euro area Members and eight other EU Member States and entered into force on 1 January 2013.
-The TSCG – commonly labeled as "Fiscal Compact" – was intended to promote the launch of a new intergovernmental economic cooperation outside the formal framework of the EU treaties.
+The Treaty on Stability, Coordination and Governance (TSCG), commonly labeled as European Fiscal Compact, was signed on 2 March 2012 by all eurozone member states and eight other EU member states and entered into force on 1 January 2013.
+As of today, all current 27 EU member states ratified or acceded to the treaty, while the main opponent against the TSCG (the United Kingdom) left the EU in January 2020.
+The TSCG was intended to promote the launch of a new intergovernmental economic cooperation, outside the formal framework of the EU treaties, because most (but not all) member states at the time of its creation were willing to be bound by extra commitments.